-11.2 Minimum Requirements for Detention Pond Design
+4-11.2 Minimum Requirements for Detention Pond Design

-- A. The following criteria shall serve as minimum requirements for detention pond design: - 1.
-Detention basins to be excavated shall provide positive drainage through the pond with a minimum slope of 0.25%. - 2.
-When the outflow structure discharges flow into a natural stream or unlined channels, it shall do so at a non-erosive rate in accordance with Section 9 of this Manual. - 3.
-Earthen embankments used to impound a required detention volume must have a minimum top-width of 4 feet, shall contain a non-permeable core, and shall be based on a geotechnical investigation for the site.
+4.A.
+The following criteria shall serve as minimum requirements for detention pond design:

+1. Detention basins to be excavated shall provide positive drainage through the pond with a minimum slope of 0.251.0%.
+2. When the outflow structure discharges flow into a natural stream or unlined channels, it shall do so at a non-erosive rate in accordance with Section 9 of this Manual.
+3. Earthen embankments used to impound a required detention volume must have a minimum top-width of 4 feet, shall contain a non-permeable core, and shall be based on a geotechnical investigation for the site.
 Compaction of all earthen drainage structures shall be to 90% standard proctor.
-Earthen embankments higher than 6 feet shall conform to Permanent Rule 31, Texas Administrative Code (TAC) Chapter 299 and other applicable dam safety requirements. - 4.
-Security fencing with a minimum height of six feet may be required to encompass the detention storage area if the location, velocity, depth, or slopes justify restricted access to the general public as determined by the City Engineer.
-Ten fence shall be designed to allow access for maintenance as well as not to restrict stormwater flow into or out of the detention basin. - 5.
-A maintenance ramp shall be provided for vehicular access in detention basin design for periodic desilting and debris removal.
-The slope of the ramp shall not exceed 6:1 and the minimum width shall be 12 feet. - 6.
-Basins with permanent storage must include dewatering facilities to provide for maintenance. - 7.
-The design of detention facilities shall include provisions for collecting and removing sediment deposited after collecting and releasing stormwater. - 8.
-A non-erodible pilot channel shall be provided to convey runoff from entry points of concentrated flow into the pond to the outlet structure of the pond during low flow conditions.
-Erosion protection must be provided adjacent to the pilot channel to prevent undermining of the pilot channel due to scour.
+Earthen embankments higher than 6 feet shall conform to Permanent Rule 31, Texas Administrative Code (TAC) Chapter 299 and other applicable dam safety requirements.
+4. Security fencing with a minimum height of six feet may be required to encompass the detention storage area if the location, velocity, depth, or slopes justify restricted access to the general public as determined by the City Engineer.
+TenTehre fence shall be designed to allow access for maintenance as well as not to restrict stormwater flow into or out of the detention basin.
+5. A maintenance ramp shall be provided for vehicular access in detention basin design for periodic desilting and debris removal.
+The slope of the ramp shall not exceed 6:1 and the minimum width shall be 12 feet.
+6. Basins with permanent storage must include dewatering facilities to provide for maintenance.